Bernard Schultze

 1989 Awarded the Order of Merit of the State of North Rhine-Westphalia

-1990 Awarded the Stephan Lochner Medal of the City of Cologne
+1990 Awarded the Stephan-Lochner Medal of the City of Cologne

-1992 Leaves the Academy of Arts, Berlin
+1992 Resigns from the Academy of Arts, Berlin

 2002 Binding Culture Prize